 The Department of Chemistry offers a program leading to the degree of Master of Science.
 In addition to the admission requirements of the Graduate Studies Office, a Bachelor of Science in Chemistry or its equivalent, as determined by the departmental graduate committee, is required.
-Although there are no formal options, students are able to specialize in analytical, physical, organic, or biochemistry.
+Although there are no formal options, students are able to specialize in analytical, physical, inorganic, organic, or biochemistry.

-The requirements for the major in the Department of Chemistry are met with the approval of at least eighteen credit hours of graduate courses in Chemistry, exclusive of the thesis.
-Three of the following core courses are required: CHEM 6011 or CHEM 6012, Advanced Inorganic Chemistry; CHEM 6403, Advanced Organic Chemistry; CHEM 6605, Advanced Physical Chemistry; CHEM 6215, Advanced Analytical Chemistry.
-In addition, students are required to take CHEM 6005 and CHEM 6006, (Graduate Seminar I and II), and write a thesis.
+The requirements for the master's degree in the Department of Chemistry are met with the approval of at least eighteen credit hours of graduate courses in Chemistry, exclusive of the thesis.
+Three of the following core courses are required: QUIM 6011, Advanced Inorganic Chemistry I; QUIM 6401, Advanced Organic Chemistry I; QUIM 6605, Advanced Physical Chemistry; QUIM 6215, Advanced Analytical Chemistry.
+In addition, students are required to take QUIM 6005 and QUIM 6006, (Graduate Seminar I and II), and write a thesis.

-The department is housed in a four-story building (185,000 square feet) with modern facilities for teaching and research featuring 36 research and 22 teaching laboratories as well as 10 classrooms, a computer center and one cold room.
+The department is housed in a four-story building (185,000 square feet) with modern facilities for teaching and research featuring 36 research and 22 teaching laboratories as well as 10 classrooms, a computer center and a cold room.
 Research facilities include a large variety of sophisticated instrumentation, such as a state of the art femtochemistry (laser) system, two NMR spectrometers (300 and 500 MHz), a visualization center with workstations and instrumentation for chromatography, spectroscopy and electrochemistry.
-In addition, a service-oriented instrumentation (CRIL: Central Research Instrumentation Laboratory) with additional instrumentation is available.